-From the minute we discovered Joel’s amazing craft blog, Made By Joel, we fell in love, and knew we had to get to know this guy.
+From the minute we discovered Joel’s superb craft blog, Made by Joel, we fell in love and knew we had to get to see this guy.
 We love his aesthetic, his tone, the pictures, and of course, the crafts themselves.

 How did you get your start in Made by Joel?
-Were you raised by crafty parents?!
+Did crafty parents raise you?!

-I’ve always loved making things, and even as a kid, I made many of my own toys.
+I’ve always loved making things, and even as a kid, I made many of my toys.
 When I was young, we lived in my great-grandmother’s old house, and there was a tool shed that still held many of my great-grandfather’s tools.
-I used them to make all kinds of things, from wooden animals, to zip lines from my tree house.
-As a young adult, I started to focus more on art and design, mostly painting.
-Then when we had kids, I started making toys again for my children.
-When my family and friends saw the toys, they said I should start a blog so I could keep them up to date.
-That’s how Made by Joel started.
-The response turned out to be quite amazing.
+I used them to make all kinds of things, from wooden animals, to zip lines from my treehouse.

 (The craft above is found on his blog here.)

 How long have you been blogging, and how is the book project going?
-(Side note, we are so excited for this to come out!)
-When do you find the time to do the writing?
+Also, when do you find the time to write?

 Made by Joel is my first blog, and I started it less than two years ago, so I’m still learning a lot.
-And the book is totally done.
-It’s in the process of being printed right now, and will be in stores this October.
-Writing it was kind of an epic rush.
-I had less than 6 months to do the whole thing.
+And the book is done.
+It’s in the process of being printed right now and will be in stores this October.
+Writing it was an epic rush.
+I had less than six months to do the whole thing.
 It was super exciting, and I loved making it.
-Much of the time was spent making the toys with my kids, and taking photographs with them.
+Much of the time was spent making the toys with my kids and taking photographs with them.
 But there were many late nights of writing and illustrating.

 What’s a typical weeknight like in your house?
 Do you have a go-to dinner that appears weekly, and who does most of the cooking?

 My wife works, and she gets home at dinner time, so I do most of the cooking.
 When I was a kid, I wanted to be a chef.
-I’ve always loved cooking and baking.
-We’re also surrounded by great restaurants, some of which deliver, so we get Thai food a lot, and also Ethiopian.
+So I’ve always loved cooking and baking.
+We’re also surrounded by great restaurants, some of which deliver, so we get Thai food a lot and Ethiopian.
 The kids love it.

 The kids get to watch a limited amount of videos.
 One of our favorites is a British show called Kipper.
 We stream it on Netflix.
 It’s great.

-I’ve also spent the last 5 months creating a kids “TV” show that we’re going to post on Made by Joel and YouTube.
-I’ve started shooting the first episode, and hope to get it done sometime in the near future.
-It’s shot entirely with paper sets and puppets that people will be able to print out and play with in their own homes as well.
-We’re going to lure kids into the hands on arts and crafts with the power of video.
+I’ve also spent the last five months creating a kids “TV” show that we will post on Made by Joel and YouTube.
+I’ve started shooting the first episode and hope to get it done sometime soon.
+It’s shot entirely with paper sets and puppets that people will be able to print out and play within their own homes as well.
+We’re going to lure kids into the hands-on arts and crafts with the power of video.
 It’s going to be awesome.

 Tell us about a typical weekend.

-We have a lot of family in town, so we often get together to play and catch up on news.
+We have a lot of family in town, so we often get together to play and catch up on the news.
 Having a large extended family of cousins, aunts, uncles, grandparents, and great-grandparents is fun.
-There are also a lot of local opportunities for outings such as the zoo, children’s museum, farmer’s markets, excellent parks and city parks.
+There are also many local opportunities for outings such as the zoo, children’s museum, farmer’s markets, excellent parks, and city parks.